Serbian police seal off village to prevent far-right rally

-JARAK, Serbia (AP) — Serbian police have prevented a Serbian far-right leader convicted of war crimes from returning to an ethnically-mixed northern village where he spurred ethnic hatred during the 1990s’ Balkan war.
+JARAK, Serbia (AP) — Serbian police on Sunday prevented a Serbian far-right leader convicted of war crimes from returning to an ethnically-mixed northern village where he spurred ethnic hatred during the 1990s’ Balkan war.

-Dozens of policemen sealed off Hrtkovci on Sunday, blocking Serbian Radical Party leader Vojislav Seselj and his supporters from reaching the village and rallying there.
+Dozens of policemen sealed off Hrtkovci, 40 kilometers (24 miles) northwest of Belgrade, blocking Serbian Radical Party leader Vojislav Seselj and his supporters from reaching the village and rallying there.

 The Radicals briefly gathered by the police cordons before dispersing.

 A squabble was reported with some liberal protesters who came to denounce Seselj.
+Police later said they were searching for a man who punched a Liberal Democratic Party member.

 Most Read Nation & World Stories